 Enrich Contacts with Company Data

-Claude Code's pandas merge works when column values match exactly.
-When "Bridgewater" needs to match "Bridgewater Associates" and "D.E.
-Shaw" needs to match "D. E. Shaw & Co.", the merge needs fuzzy matching that understands company name conventions.
+Merging contact records with fund data breaks when "Bridgewater" needs to match "Bridgewater Associates" and "D.E.
+Shaw" needs to match "D. E. Shaw & Co."
+This case study demonstrates fuzzy matching that understands company name conventions.

 | Metric | Value |